Mirrors

 IMG_3803

-Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.
+“Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.”
+Proverbs 31:30.

 IMG_3794

-My mom was a lot like her mom, my grandma.
-Some of my favorite memories were of us going to my grandma’s house to for family dinners.
-My grandma made the best rubarb pie in the world!
-My grandma used to tell me that she prayed for me, and I’m so thankful for her and her prayers.
-I loved her so much.
+My Mom was a lot like her mom, my grandma.
+Some of my favorite memories were of us going to my grandma’s house for family dinners.
+My grandma made the best rhubarb pie in the world!
+My grandma used to tell me that she prayed for me.
+I’m so thankful for her and her prayers.
+I wasn’t exactly the perfect child, but my grandma loved me unconditionally.
+There wasn’t anything I could do or say to make her not love me.
+She made a difference in my life and in the lives of so many people she came in contact with.

-She was always thinking of others first.
+Likewise my mom was always thinking of others.
 She had compassion and love for hurting people, and for people in need.
 I remember her making sandwiches and handing them out to strangers in need.
 She treated them with love and respect.
-She had such a gentle, sweet and giving spirit.
-She had the love of Jesus in her heart and she made sure each one of us knew how much she loved us.
+She had such a gentle, sweet, compassionate, and giving spirit.
+She had the love of Jesus in her heart and cared about the needs of others.

-When we all grew up and had families of our own she made sure that each of her children and grandchildren knew how much she loved us.
-She was always looking forward to our next family get-together!
-She would do anything and everything she could for any one of us.
+When we all grew up and had families of our own, she made sure that each of her children and grandchildren knew how much she loved us.
+She was always looking forward to our next family get-together.
+She would do anything and everything she could for anyone of us.

 IMG_3836

-So we are always confident, knowing that while we are at home in the body we are absent from the Lord.
+“So we are always confident, knowing that while we are at home in the body we are absent from the Lord.
 For we walk by faith, not by sight.
-We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.
+We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.”
 2 Corinthians 5:6-8

-People look at the outward appearance, but the LORD looks at the heart.
+“People look at the outward appearance, but the LORD looks at the heart.”
+1 Samuel 16:7

 The Land That I Will Show You